Outdoor and indoor swimming pools with air source

 Energy from various processes can be used to increase the temperature of the brine (the heat transfer liquid in the ground loop).
-Better planet has a lot of experience in doing this, for instance by extracting heat from exhaust air in a pig farms.
+Better Planet has a lot of experience in doing this, for instance by extracting heat from exhaust air in pig farms.

 Passive cooling means that the heat transfer fluid in the ground collector is heat-exchanged against the heat transfer fluid in the heating distribution system without running the heat pump compressor.
 This works best with boreholes.
 With horizontal loops, the cooling power can decrease towards the end of the summer as the ground warms up.
 The cooling is usually distributed through underfloor pipes, but can also be distributed by ceiling panels.